 \subsection{Automata intersection for meets}

-In this section we present a very slightly modified version of a standard algorithm from automata theory for finding an automata recognising the intersection of two regular languages.
+In this section we present a slightly modified version of a standard algorithm from automata theory for finding an automaton recognising the intersection of two regular languages.
 As in the previous section the key difference is that we use word graphs rather than automata.

 If $\Gamma_0=(V_0, E_0)$ and $\Gamma_1=(V_1, E_1)$ are word graphs over the same alphabet $A$, then we define a word graph $\Gamma_2 = (V_2, E_2)$ where $V_2$ is the largest subset of $V_0\times V_1$ such that every node in $V_2$ is reachable from $(0, 0)$ in $\Gamma_2$ and $((\alpha_0, \alpha_1), a, (\beta_0, \beta_1)) \in E_2$ if and only if $(\alpha_0, a, \beta_0) \in E_0$ and $(\alpha_1, a, \beta_1) \in E_1$; we will refer to $\Gamma_2$ as the \defn{meet word graph} of $\Gamma_0$ and $\Gamma_1$.
 This is directly analogous to the corresponding construction for automata; for more details see the comments following the proof of Theorem 1.25 in~\cite{Sipser2013aa}.